DrMarioDeSean411-arch/d792a-foundations-computer-science/README.md

 4. A screenshot of your scoreboard (optional but helpful)
 5. Any questions you have about topics you missed

-> Your instructor uses these results to identify common trouble spots across the class and can provide targeted feedback before you attempt the official assessment.
+> I will uses these results to identify common trouble spots across the class and can provide targeted feedback before you attempt the official assessment.

 ---